HumanSignal/label-studio-ml-backend/label_studio_ml/examples/openai/README.md

 OPENAI_API_KEY=<your_openai_key>
 ```

-4. Start all the services
+4. Start ML backend
-With everything configured, we can start the services locally with Docker Compose.
+With everything configured, we can start ML backend locally with Docker Compose.
 ```bash
 docker-compose up
 ```

 5. Configure the model endpoint.
 Once all of the services have started, we will create a sentiment analysis project and [configure the model endpoint](https://labelstud.io/guide/ml.html#Add-an-ML-backend-using-the-Label-Studio-UI) in our Label Studio project.
-In Docker Compose, our model service can be accessed at `http://server:9090`.
+In Docker Compose, our model service can be accessed at `http://localhost:9090`.

 6. You can now select tasks to retrieve predictions from the GPT models.